boulais01/all-hands-sorting-analysis-4/README.md

 # all-hands-sorting-analysis-4

 The work for Team 4 of the All-Hands session, to implement a benchmarking framework.

 ## What the Tool is Used For

-This tool is used to run a doubling experiment on an input sorting algorithm
+This tool is used to run a doubling experiment on an input sorting algorithm.

 ## How to Use the Tool